Eigen's Paradox and the Quasispecies Model in a Non-Archimedean Framework: Introduction

 where $x\in\mathbb{Z}_{p},t\geq0$, and $\Phi\left( t\right) =\int _{\mathbb{Z}_{p}}f\left( \left\vert y\right\vert _{p}\right) X\left( y,t\right) dy$.
 The term

 represents the rate at which the sequences are mutating into the sequence $x$.
-We now assume that the replication reactions occur in a chemostat, see e.g. \cite{Tannembaum et al} and the references therein, which is a device that allows the maintenance of a constant population size, this corresponds to the term $-\Phi\left( t\right) X\left( x,t\right) $.
+We assume that the replication reactions occur in a chemostat, see e.g. \cite{Tannembaum et al}, which is a device that allows the maintenance of a constant population size, this mechanism is implemented by using the term $-\Phi\left( t\right) X\left( x,t\right) $.